chrislam2/chrislam2/README.md

 You can start by looking at the awesome repository FTEC4999!

 My old account name is AssoStudent.
-The reason I change the name is that some stupid people think this is a stupid name.
+The reason I changed the name is that some stupid people think this is a stupid name.

 <!--
 **chrislam2/chrislam2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.